mistalloc1/gmrs/ROADMAP.md

 - [ ] the method of selecting mills should have passably sound logic $
 - [ ] extend preprocessing for handling data from EDGAR
 - [x] extend preprocessing for handling data from AniD
-- [ ] add some type guards (and replace existing) using Clojure spec

 % If separate ns, think of discouraging access from anywhere but gmrs.command.
 We need to keep all the other stuff strictly separated.
 But the usage in